 - ¼ teaspoon cinnamon plus more to sprinkle on top

 - Prepare a 9-inch springform pan by lightly greasing the pan with butter and then wiping with a paper towel (cooking spray works also).
-Grind the cookies into fine crumbs using a food processor or blender.
+Grind 14 ounces cookies into fine crumbs using a food processor or blender.
 Place the crumbs into a medium bowl.
-Melt the butter and stir into the cookie crumbs until there are no dry crumbs left.
-Sprinkle the espresso powder over the crumb mixture and stir again to combine.
+Melt 8 Tablespoons butter and stir into the cookie crumbs until there are no dry crumbs left.
+Sprinkle ¼ teaspoon espresso powder (if using) over the crumb mixture and stir again to combine.

 - Pour the crumbs into your springform pan and press firmly into the bottom and up to the top of the sides to create a pretty crust.
 The sides can be a little thin.
 For success in making a nice almost 45-degree crust edge on the inside of the pie, take a glass and press along the insides, helping to make your crisp corner.

 - Place the mixing bowl and whisk attachment in the freezer for about 5 minutes to chill.
 This step is optional but VERY helpful in making the perfect whipped cream.
 Do these next steps while the bowl is chilling.

 - Combine 2 Tablespoons hot water and 1 teaspoon espresso powder in a small glass and whisk until the powder is dissolved.
 Set aside.

 - In a microwave-safe bowl, combine 10 ounces chocolate chips and 5 Tablespoons heavy whipping cream.
 Microwave in 30-second increments, stirring occasionally until the chocolate starts to melt, then whisk until chocolate is completely smooth.
 Set aside to cool for 10 to 15 minutes.